robocek/Flutter-Bootcamp-2021/Task-3.md

 You can download fancy fonts from  https://fonts.google.com/ **Hinds:-**
-1. Add a font to a package.
+1. Import the font files
-2. Add the package and font to the app.
+2. Declare the font in the pubspec
 3. Use the font.

 You can customize it additionally by adding fontcolors, backgroundcolors , or anything which you think will make your app look good😇.